 © 2016.
 Glew Engineering Consulting

-As I wrote above, calculating the U-factor for windows is not a simple process, due to the complexity of their construction and the energy transfer through them.
+Calculating the U-factor for windows is not a simple process, due to the complexity of their construction and the energy transfer through them.
 Window and frame assemblies composed of multiple materials will conduct heat differently at different points, but buyers still need a single value that they can use to compare thermal transmittance of different products.
 This single value must account for the glazing, the frame, and the boundary between the two.
 The method given in NFRC 100 divides the window into separate areas, as illustrated in Figure 3.
 Besides the frame and glazing areas, the NFRC defines a 2.5”-thick “edge” area around the perimeter of each glazed pane.
 Once divided, the NFRC method then calculates an area-weighted-average of the U-factors for these areas using Equation 1.

 |Ut = total product U-factor